Recipes

 Step 1

-In the bowl of a food processor, combine the chickweed with the cilantro, parsley, oil, ramps, and sunflower seeds and pulse until finely chopped.
-Scrape the pesto into a jar, stir in the Parmigiano and lemon juice, then season with salt.
-Store the pesto, covered with more olive oil, in the refrigerator for up to 2 weeks.
+In a food processor, pulse the chickweed, cilantro, oil, parsley, ramps, and sunflower seeds until finely chopped.
+Scrape the pesto into a jar, stir in the lemon juice and Parmigiano-Reggiano, and season to taste with salt.
+Store the pesto, covered with more oil, in the fridge for up to 2 weeks.

 Continue to Next Story